-Running the Charlotte, North Carolina marketing firm felt like “flying a jet really fast without instruments,” until its founder turned to licensed EOS Implementer Cesar Quintero for some navigational aid.
+Running the Charlotte, North Carolina marketing firm felt like “flying a jet really fast without instruments,” until its founder turned to The Profit Recipe for some navigational aid.

 For Marc Cerniglia, running Spotlight Branding from 2014 to 2017 often felt like being strapped into a rocket with an unknown destination.